 My Trust Issues Won’t be Highlighted

 I’m a control freak in some respects.
 I like to do things my way and I have always felt uneasy about waving bye-bye to my belongings and not really knowing where they go.
 Or who is in charge of them.

 Less charges because everything I own will come on the plane with me

 My posture will no longer have to suffer when I go somewhere new.
 I opted for an impressive bio-flex, spine-supporting system when I bought my big backpack.
 I thought it was love when I first purchased my Berghaus.
-It only took a test week of living out of hotels in Newcastle city centre and the honeymoon period was well and truly over.
+It only took a test week of living out of hostels and the honeymoon period was well and truly over.
 It doesn’t stand up properly and even with the support, I still slouch with all my gear after walking miles in the blistering sun.
 Which also kind of takes the gloss of getting lost – because I like getting lost!